Yrahcaz7/The-Septenary-Forest/documentation/buyables.md

 - `id`: **assigned automagically**.
 It's the "key" which the buyable was stored under, for convenient access.
 The buyable in the example's id is 11.

+- `branches`: **optional**, This is primarially useful for buyable trees.
+An array of buyable ids.
+A line will appear from this buyable to all of the buyables in the list.
+Alternatively, an entry in the array can be a 2-element array consisting of the buyable id and a color value.
+The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
+A third element in the array optionally specifies line width.

 Sell One/Sell All:

 Including a `sellOne` or `sellAll` function will cause an additional button to appear beneath the buyable.
 They are functionally identical, but "sell one" appears above "sell all".
 You can also use them for other things.